Fit Note Guidance for Employers

 What is a fit note?

-A fit note is a ‘statement of fitness for work’, typically from an employee’s GP or hospital doctor although, from July 2022, updates in the law around fit notes mean that these notes can also be issued by a nurse, occupational therapist, pharmacist and physiotherapist.
+A fit note is a ‘statement of fitness for work’, typically from an employee’s GP or hospital doctor, but fit notes can also be issued by a nurse, pharmacist, occupational therapist, pharmacist and physiotherapist.
 This means that an employee may now give you a fit note that has been issued by someone other than a doctor, as long as these healthcare professionals are discussing the employee’s fitness to work with you and are treating your employee under NHS services.

 The fit note will tell you when the employee was assessed, the nature of their health condition affecting their fitness for work, their prognosis period and if they are likely to need another fit note when their existing one expires.
 As an employer, fit notes can provide you with invaluable insight into the short-term or long-term health of an employee on sick leave, from the nature of their illness or injury to how long they are likely to be absent from work.
 It will also often contain advice on how to support an employee’s early return.